German Classic Ponies for sale on ehorses

 The Classic Pony is an elegant, versatile German pony breed.
 The ponies were bred to be active riding ponies for young riders, with qualities of willingness and intelligence as part of their basic nature.
 They are sporty ponies, capable of taking part in a range of activities that are suitable for young riders.
 They are also popular driving ponies for both adults and children, and so opting to buy a Classic Pony as a family pony is a popular choice.
 The majority of breeders who sell a Classic Pony are in Germany.
 The breed has a strong identity there, where it is known for its rideability, athleticism and elastic movement.

 Breeders also sell a Classic Pony under its full name, the Deutsches Classic-Pony.
-They stand up to 11 hands high (44 inches/112 cm) and their coats can be any colour.
-The most popular colours are the rich chestnut and deep sorrel known as in Germany as fuchs (light chestnut with contrasting flaxen or silver mane and tail) and dunkelfuchs (dark chestnut with similar contrast).
-Families often buy a Classic Pony as a first pony for their children, since these are not only attractive animals but also very sensible and easy to keep.
+They stand up to 11 hands high (44 inches/112 cm) and their coats can be any color.
+The most popular colors are the rich chestnut and deep sorrel known as fuchs (light chestnut with contrasting flaxen or silver mane and tail) and dunkelfuchs (dark chestnut with similar contrast) in Germany.
+Families often buy a Classic Pony as a first pony for their children, since they are not only attractive animals but also very sensible and easy to keep.
 They are a reliable mount for beginners, but are equally capable of tackling more challenging activities as their rider progresses.